MyPython101/PerformanceTesting/README.md

 ### a.
 Performance Testing Definition:

-Performance testing is a testing technique, performed to determine the responsiveness and stability of a software system under various workload.
+Performance testing is a testing technique, performed to determine the responsiveness and stability of a software system under the various workload.
 Performance testing metrics are scalability, reliability, resource usage.
-There are four primary type of performance testing: Load Testing, Stress Testing, Soak Testing, and Spike Testing.
-Performance testing is a non-functional testing [3].
+There are four primary types of performance testing: Load Testing, Stress Testing, Soak Testing, and Spike Testing.
+Performance testing is non-functional testing [3].

 ### b.
 System Performance Degradation: